 The Yorkshire Terrier, or the Yorkie, competes with the Chihuahua for the crown of the smallest dog breed in the world.
 While small, however, the Yorkie is no shrinking violet and it will let you know of anything it perceives as a threat.
 In fact, the Yorkie will let you know of anything at all because it is a very vocal little breed.
 It’s also lively, friendly, and loving.

 10. Kerry Blue Terrier

-The Kerry Blue Terrier is another breed from Ireland, this time from the County Kerry mountains of Ireland.
+The Kerry Blue Terrier is another breed from Ireland, this time from the County Kerry mountains.
 It was used for hunting, retrieving, and could even turn its paw to herding livestock.
 Puppies are born with black coats, and their fur fades to the blue-black that we know.

 11. Airedale Terrier

-The Airedale is one of, if not the, largest of the terrier breeds and will grow to around 50 pounds.
+The Airedale is one of the largest, if not the largest, terrier breed and will grow to around 50 pounds.
 It was bred to catch otters and rats around the River Aire in Yorkshire, England.
 It is a good swimmer, a good runner, and an agile hunter, but is gentle and patient with kids and can become a loving member of any family.
-They do require plenty of time and exercise to work off their energy, and this is something that you will be reading a lot throughout this list.
+They do require plenty of time and exercise to work off their energy, which is a common trait among terrier breeds.